 I also have organized and re-organized this cabinet what feels like a hundred times.
 No one keeps up with it.
 I needed to come up with some kind of system that would force people to keep it organized.
 AND I think I did!
 Woot!
 Woot!

-Now, I purposefully didn’t re-organize the rest of the cabinet because I wanted to keep this quick and easy and stick to just cleaning supplies.
+Now, you may have noticed that I didn’t re-organize the rest of the cabinet.
+I did that because I wanted to keep this quick and easy and stick to just cleaning supplies.
 I often start with a simple task and let it blossom into 15 other projects and days worth of work.
 I just wanted to keep this simple and quick.
 You can do the same.
 We can work on the other stuff another time as another small project.

 OK…so it totally drove me nuts to not organize it and leave it like that, especially when it came time to photograph it, but I left it anyway.
 Guess what, I’m glad I did (aside from the fact that the pictures would look better if I had).
 It kept the project simple and do-able.
 I like that and that fits my current busy life.